-5 best IKEA marketing campaigns
+Five of the best IKEA marketing campaigns ever

-Originally published by the IKEA Singapore on YouTube channel, “It’s not a digital book or an e-book,” claims Jörgen Eghammer, IKEA’s “Chief Design Güru.”
-“It’s a bookbook.”
-Thanks to its sarcastic tone, the video went so viral that it eventually succeeded in representing IKEA’s global brand.
-The result was a whopping 12 million YouTube views.
+Originally published by IKEA Singapore on it’s YouTube channel, “It’s not a digital book or an e-book,” claims Jörgen Eghammer, IKEA’s Chief Design Güru, “It’s a bookbook.”
+Thanks to its sarcastic tone and light-hearted approach, the video went so viral that it eventually succeeded in representing IKEA’s global brand.
+The result was a ridiculous 12 million YouTube views.

-One thing I love about this global brand is that it often gets a grip of its highly fragmented market.
-How to connect with everyone in the face of highly segmented customer groups? – Leverage on a localised approach.
+One thing to love about this global brand is that they often stay on top of their highly fragmented market.
+So, how do you connect with everyone in the face of highly segmented customer groups?
+You leverage a localised approach.
+The IKEA UK Marketing Strategy will be different from the American which will be different from the one in Singapore and so on and so on.
 IKEA faced countless hiccups when it first made it to India and China with their ‘global’ products.
-But it has certainly learned the lesson.
-IKEA’s localised marketing strategies are well aware of the need to add a distinctive twist to make the brand more relatable.
+But they certainly learned their lesson quickly and IKEA’s now localised IKEA marketing strategies are able to add a distinctive twist on campaigns that make the brand more relatable.

 For instance, IKEA Taiwan came up with a witty idea to use ‘hotpot’ – a special dish that brings families and friends together in Asia – to create an unforgettable customer experience.

-The campaign brings out a salient point to family dinner tables: the lack of meaningful conversations as everybody is just too busy checking their smartphones.
-Solution: A hot plate that will only turn on when there are enough phones under it.
+This campaign brings out a salient point to family dinner tables: the lack of meaningful conversations as everybody is just too busy checking their smartphones.
+The solution: A hot plate that will only turn on when there are enough phones under it.
 Outcome?
 Real human interaction and great customer experience.
 Not to mention that it generated a buzz too.

-Guerrilla marketing and freebies
+Guerrilla Marketing and Freebies

 Personally, one of my favourite viral IKEA campaigns on YouTube is this one during Halloween in 2014.